kusumotonorio/factlog/README.md

 ```
 The disjunction is actually converted in that way.
 You may need to be careful about that when deleting definitions that you registered using `rule`, etc.

-You can use `query-n` to limit the number of answers to a query.
+You can use `nquery` to limit the number of answers to a query.
 Specify a number greater than or equal to 1.
 ```
-{ creatureo Y } 2 query-n .
+{ creatureo Y } 2 nquery .
 ⟹ { H{ { Y Tom } } H{ { Y Jerry } } }
 ```
 Use `\+` to express **negation**. `\+` acts on the goal immediately following it.